 - 1. Looked after children and previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Children who have been adopted from state care outside of England - 3.
-Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or the linked junior/primary school and children who do not live in the catchment areaat the closing date for application and who, at the time of admission will have a brother or sister attending the school or the linked junior/primary school who was displaced as their Nottinghamshire community catchment area school was oversubscribed at the national offer day for first admission to school.

-- 4. Other children who live in the catchment area at the closing date for applications. - 5.
-Children who live outside the catchment area who will have a brother or sister attending the school or the linked junior/primary school. - 6.
+Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or the linked junior/primary\ school and children who do not live in the catchment area at the closing date for application and who, at the time of admission will have a brother or sister attending the school or the linked junior/primary school who was displaced as their Nottinghamshire community catchment area school was oversubscribed at the national offer day for first admission to school. - 3.
+Other children who live in the catchment area at the closing date for applications. - 4.
+Children who live outside the catchment area who, at the time of admission, will have a brother or sister attending the school or the linked junior/primary school\. - 5.
 Children who live outside the catchment area.